Vinu8421293169/Digital-Clock-React-BoilerPlate/README.md

   * Use of JavaScript class Date.
   * Update Digital Clock in Every second.
   * Terminate Digital Clock on unmounting.
+  * Main div should have class name 'Clock'.
+  * Inside main div create a h3 tag element with id 'time', and put your time string inside it.

 ### Time Format
  * 1:13:53 PM
  * HH:MM:SS{space}PM
  * HH:MM:SS{space}AM